Victoria (state)

+Fog fills networks of river valleys in eastern Victoria, May 11, 2026.
+NASA Earth Observatory.
+Note the arch-shaped cloud over Port Phillip Bay.

-Victoria, commonly abbreviated as Vic, is a state in southeastern Australia.
-It is the second-smallest state (after Tasmania), with a land area of 227444 km2; the second-most-populous state (after New South Wales), with a population of over 7 million; and the most densely populated state in Australia (30.6 per km^{2}).
+Victoria, commonly abbreviated as VIC, is a state in southeastern Australia.
+It is the second most populous state with a population of over 7 million, and the second-smallest, with a land area of 227444 km2, making it the most densely populated state in Australia (31.1 per km^{2}).
 (Note: The ACT has a higher population density, but it is a territory rather than a state.)
-Victoria's economy is the second-largest among Australian states and is highly diversified, with service sectors predominating.
+Named in honour of Queen Victoria, Victoria was separated from New South Wales and established as a separate Crown colony in 1851, achieving responsible government in 1855.

 Victoria is bordered by New South Wales to the north and South Australia to the west and is bounded by the Bass Strait to the south (with the exception of a small land border with Tasmania located along Boundary Islet), the Southern Ocean to the southwest, and the Tasman Sea (a marginal sea of the South Pacific Ocean) to the southeast.
 The state encompasses a range of climates and geographical features from its temperate coastal and central regions to the Victorian Alps in the northeast and the semi-arid northwest.

 The majority of the Victorian population is concentrated in the central-south area surrounding Port Phillip, and in particular within the metropolitan area of Greater Melbourne, Victoria's state capital and largest city and also Australia's second-largest city, where over three-quarters of the culturally diverse population live (35.1% of inhabitants being immigrants).
 The state is also home to four of Australia's 20 largest cities: Melbourne, Geelong, Ballarat and Bendigo.